The Student Welfare team is here to help you with any personal difficulties you may experience during your time at the University.

 - Struggling to manage carer responsibilities

 - Concerns about a friend

 - If you don’t know where to go for help

 Contact the team

-A member of the team will contact you to understand your situation and consider the help and support you might need.
+At the drop–in or at your first appointment, a member of the team will speak to you to understand your situation and consider the help and support you might need.

 In an emergency

 The Student Welfare team works alongside Academic Tutors and other University support services to provide wellbeing support for students in need.
 However, the team is not an emergency service and is only accessible Monday – Friday, 10:00 – 16:00.

 If you are struggling to cope or need urgent help outside of these hours, we advise that you contact one of the following services:

 - Your Doctor/GP Surgery - you can request an emergency appointment